 - (1) MPI Corporation ("the Company"), a company limited by shares, was incorporated under the Corporation Law and other relevant laws and regulations on July 25, 1995.
-As of December 31, 2015, the paid-in capital amounted to NT\$ 796,054 thousand. - (2) The Company and Subsidiaries primarily offers the following services: - A. Maintenance, purchase, sales, research and development of computers and peripheral equipment; - B. Import/export of semiconductors, integrated conductors and electronic parts; - C. Import/export of high-precision automatic machines; - D. Import/export of machinery and accessories; - F.Test, maintenance, manufacturing and import/export trading of parts of semiconductors; - (3) The consolidated financial statements of MPI Corporation as of and for the year ended December 31, 2015, comprise MPI Corporation and its subsidiaries (the Group).
+As of March 31, 2016, the paid-in capital amounted to NT\$ 796,054 thousand dollars. - (2) The Company and Subsidiaries primarily offers the following services: - A. Maintenance, purchase, sales, research and development of computers and peripheral equipment; - B. Import/export of semiconductors, integrated conductors and electronic parts; - C. Import/export of high-precision automatic machines; - D. Import/export of machinery and accessories; - F.Test, maintenance, manufacturing and import/export trading of parts of semiconductors; - (3) The consolidated financial statements of MPI Corporation as of and for the year ended March 31, 2016, comprise MPI Corporation and its subsidiaries (the Group).